When will the Kyle Rittenhouse verdict be announced?

 Kyle Rittenhouse trial: When will verdict be announced?

-Judge Bruce Schroeder sent jurors home for the weekend on Thursday after the defence rested its case
+The jury is expected to be sent out for deliberation after closing arguments on Monday

-As the Kyle Rittenhouse trial winds down, all eyes are on the jurors who are expected to determine his fate on multiple charges next week in Kenosha, Wisconsin.
+As the Kyle Rittenhouse trial winds down, all eyes are on the jurors who are expected to determine his fate on multiple charges this week in Kenosha, Wisconsin.

-Judge Bruce Schroeder sent jurors home for the weekend on Thursday after the defence rested its case.
-Mr Rittenhouse’s attorneys and prosecutors convened in court again on Friday morning to discuss motions and jury instructions.
+Judge Bruce Schroeder read out jury instructions in court on Monday after dismissing one of the charges against Mr Rittenhouse, possession of a dangerous weapon by a person under 18.
+He is now facing five charges, all felonies.

-Closing arguments are expected to take place on Monday, and Judge Schroeder has instructed both sides to keep things brief.
+Closing arguments are set to take place on Monday, and Judge Schroeder has instructed both sides to keep things brief.
 The defence also has a pending motion for a mistrial with prejudice, which the judge said he would take under advisement.
+At the start of Monday’s hearing, Judge Schroeder said he was not ready to rule yet.

 Should that motion be denied, legal experts say it’s impossible to predict how long the jury will take to come to a verdict after reviewing evidence from eight days of testimony.